szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Bear in mind the tweak might not work as intended if a previous tweak changes how they work, specifically what their effects are.

+### Make Pit Fiends closer to Balors in power thereby improving the Gate spell (3210) (BG2EE EET)

+The Gate spell is not quite as useful due to how squishy the pit fiends are.
+This makes pit fiends, both enemy and summoned, stronger and closer to what Balors are in power.
+In terms of hierarchical fiendish power, they should be pretty close.
+The following is added / modified:

+Health: 80 to 110
+AC: -5 to -7
+THAC0: 8 to 5
+Magic Resistance: 50 to 65
+Physical resistances: 0 to 20
+Cold resistance: 0 to 25
+Electricity resistance: 0 to 50
+HD: 13 to 14
+Strength: 18/100 to 20
+Intelligence: 9 to 22
+Constitution: 9 to 17
+Wisdom: 16 to 18
+Immune to critical hits

 </details>

 ---